candpixie/auracle/README.md

 > **1. The ear does this.
 2. The machine does this.
 3. Here is where the machine fails.**

-The third beat is the point.
+The third beat is the main goal.
 Every learning log on the internet has resources and code.
-Almost none of them say what did not work.
+However, not all of them explains why in fails from a humanistic perspective.

 ## The 17 days